prometheusresearch/baseline-codebase/src/rex.mart/README.rst

 Processor
     By implementing this Extension, you can create a new Post-Processor that can be invoked by Mart Definitions.

+Definer
+    By implementing this Extension, you can enable Mart Definition authors to invoke custom code to augment sections of their Definitions during runtime.

 DefinitionProducer
     By implementing this Extension, you can produce and/or retrieve Mart